• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 How to prevent receding gums?

-There aren’t many natural remedies for receding gums, but you can take preventive measures.
+There are not many natural remedies for receding gums, but you can take preventive measures.
 These include excellent oral hygiene and changes to your diet and habits.

 Think about investing in antimicrobial mouthwash.
 You can also use a saltwater rinse.